DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 Now that we have a basic understanding of the steps of QC you might be asking yourself "Okay, but how do I know my reads need to be QCed or if the QC succeeded?".
 The easiest way is by using a software called fastqc which provides a visual inspection for your data.

 FastQC creates a summary of your reads BASED ON A SUBSET of your raw data.
-It proved 3 levels of quality for each of its summaries:
+It provides 3 levels of quality for each of its summaries:
     - passed : your reads "pass" the quality test
     - warning : there might be something wrong with your reads based on the test
     - fail : your reads failed the test and action must be taken